 We start with overly ambitious plans.
 We begin with little awareness of our hurdles.
 It feels so good at first.
 Later, the writing plan haunts us when we fall short.
 Better to make room for your real life, foresee the hurdles, plan for them.
 Cary and I have one thing in common.
 It’s not that we’re both successful advice columnists (that was Cary at Salon).
 We got training in the Amherst Writers & Artists practice.
 “I needed Finishing School for myself,” he says in his book, adding, “I had a panic attack while writing and ended up in the hospital.”
 Tennis built Finishing School from his AWA training so “workshop participants would crystallize their time; schedule time to work toward it with mutual support; and work steadily to get that writing finished, polished, and published.”
 They also add accountability without judgment by attending the school.

 It’s a school you’d hope to see opened by a man who wrote advice from the heart for more than a decade.
 We can enter it with a group as small as two writers, artists of any kind, really.
 The book is powerful, the process transforming.
 Finishing School might not be the last school you attend.
 It’s a good bet it will be the most important one.

-Your registration includes a copy of Cary and Danelle’s book, e-book or paperback.
+Your registration includes a copy of Cary and Danelle’s book.